gaurav337/adaptive-ttc/road.md

 4. Does high `cyclomatic_complexity` correlate with Level 3?
 5. Does `runtime_ms` close to the timeout limit predict unrecoverability?
 6. Are the top 3 features the same for both Qwen failures and DeepSeek failures?
-7. **For AssertionError failures specifically:** which embedding dimensions drive predictions?
-(This is the key finding that justifies embeddings over tabular features.)
+7. **For AssertionError failures specifically:** does the combined model outperform tabular-only, and which PCA components of the embeddings drive that difference?

 ### AssertionError misprediction analysis — write this as a paper section

 Filter your test set to only AssertionError failures.
 For this subset:
 - Compare tabular-only AUROC vs. combined AUROC
-- Print the failure signatures of every case where tabular-only predicted RECOVERABLE but it was UNRECOVERABLE (the hard cases the tabular model misses)
+- List the failure signatures of every case where tabular-only predicted RECOVERABLE but it was UNRECOVERABLE (the hard cases the tabular model misses)
-- Check if embeddings correctly classify those same cases
+- Check if the combined model correctly classifies those same cases

 Write 3–5 observations.
 This turns a classification result into a finding about what information actually determines repair cost when the exception type is ambiguous.
+If your AssertionError subset is very small (check this against your Phase 3 pilot numbers), say so explicitly rather than drawing conclusions from a handful of cases.

 **Multicollinearity check:** Before SHAP, plot a correlation matrix.
 If `cyclomatic_complexity` and `ast_node_count` have r > 0.85, note it and justify keeping both.